 Lack of immediate and unhindered access to people who urgently need food assistance – compounded by a shortage of funding – means that famine is a possibility for millions of people, mostly women and children who are already hungry in this war-torn country.

-The 2017 Yemen Humanitarian Response Plan shows that about 3.3 million children and pregnant or nursing women are acutely malnourished, including 462,000 children under 5 suffering from severe acute malnutrition.
-This represents a 57 per cent increase since late 2015 and threatens the lives and life-long prospects of those affected.
+The 2017 Yemen Humanitarian Response Plan shows that about 3.3 million children and pregnant or nursing women are acutely malnourished, including 400,000 children under 5 suffering from severe acute malnutrition.
+This represents a 57 percent increase since late 2015 and threatens the lives and life-long prospects of those affected.

 Access constraints continue to pose a serious challenge to WFP in several areas (Mareb, AlJawf and Taiz), mostly as a result of bureaucratic impediments or active hostilities.
 Despite these challenges, WFP and its partners manage to deliver assistance to the vast majority of vulnerable people in the country.